 - (1) If possible, use the eluent for analysis to dissolve or dilute samples.
-If this is difficult, use a solvent which has a composition that is as close as possible to the eluent composition and which fully dissolves or dilutes the sample. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating.

-(3) Suggested injection volume is 20 to 100 μL.
+If this is difficult, use a solvent which has a composition that is as close as possible to the eluent composition and which fully dissolves or dilutes the sample.
+For gradient elution, samples are recommended to be dissolved or diluted using the eluent used at the beginning of the gradient method. - (2) Filter diluted sample solutions using disposable 0.45-μm filters to prevent the column from clogging or deteriorating. - (3) Suggested injection volume is less than 20 μL per column.

-- · When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column. - · Samples with high viscosity or injecting the sample above the optimal injection volume prevents the column from achieving its best performance.
-This may lead to abnormal peak shapes, insufficient separations, and/or low repeatability.
-To avoid the negative influences, it is recommended to lower the sample concentration or alternatively, lower the injection volume.
+- When a sample is dissolved in a solvent other than the eluent and if the sample matrix contains components which do not dissolve in the eluent fully, precipitates may form and clog the column. - Full column performance may not be achieved if a sample concentration is higher or sample injection volume is larger than it should be.
+It may lead to abnormal peak shapes, poor separations, and/or low reproducibility.
+In such cases, please adjust the sample concentration and/or the injection volume.